In this section:

 Once 31 August after your child's 16th birthday passes, you can still claim Child Tax Credit for them, as long as they are:

 Education or training counts for Child Tax Credit if it's either full-time, 'non-advanced' education, or 'approved' training.
-For example 'A' levels, or Foundation Learning.
+For example 'A' levels, or Access to Apprenticeships.

 You can claim Child Tax Credit if you have responsibility for a child.
 This could be for example if: